-Biden wants to see masks mandated in all 50 states.
-These are the ones that don't require them
+Most states now require face masks to reduce the spread of Covid-19.
+These are the ones that don't

 Alaska does not require the use of masks, limit group size or business operations.
 All the state does is encourage Alaskans to do their part to limit the spread of Covid-19, recommending that residents practice social distancing and wear a mask, without any mandate.

-The mayor of Anchorage, Alaska, though, has signed an order requiring people to wear face coverings in public.
+The mayor of Anchorage, though, has signed an order requiring people to wear face coverings in public.

 Arizona